Relaxing Music Choices for Spas and Wellness

 Characteristics of Spa Music

-Spa music isn’t the same as background tracks you might hear in a café or retail store.
+Spa music isn’t the same as background tracks you might hear in a cafe or retail store.
 It is specifically designed to soothe, center, and encourage stillness.
 Several characteristics define it:

 Designing Playlists for Different Treatments

 Each room in a spa has its own purpose.
 Music should reflect the activity and mood of the space.
+The station recommendations below are from SoundMachine’s dedicated Ambient/Spa category.

 Shaping Brand Identity Through Sound